kimjune01/kimjune01.github.io/_posts/2016-02-08-view-controller-menu.md

 tags: coding
 ---

 When requesting a change for a screen, designers or product owners often describe them with ways to navigate to their context.
-One such reference might be like:
+One such reference might be:

 > That screen where you tap on the list and the picture shows up before you buy